 For your child to be covered, your child must be:

-The Company has the right to require documentation to verify the relationship (such as a copy of the court order appointing legal guardianship).
+The Company, along with the Claims Administrator, has the right to require documentation to verify the relationship (such as a copy of the court order appointing legal guardianship).
 Company Voluntary AD&D coverage does not cover foster children or other children living with you, including your grandchildren, unless you are their legal guardian with full financial responsibility—that is, you or your spouse claims them as a dependent on your annual tax return.

-A newborn biological child is eligible for coverage at birth.
-A legally adopted child is eligible for coverage on the day the adoption is legally finalized.
-A stepchild is eligible for coverage upon marriage of his or her parent.
-A foster child is eligible for coverage from the moment of placement in the home of the Insured.
-A proposed adopted child will be considered an adopted child during any waiting period prior to the finalization of the child's adoption, provided such child is primarily dependent on the Insured for support and maintenance during such waiting period.
+A proposed adopted child will be considered an adopted child during any waiting period prior to finalization of the child's adoption, provided such child is primarily dependent on the Insured for support and maintenance during such waiting period.

 How long can I cover my child?

 Generally, you can cover your child through the end of the calendar year in which your child reaches age 26.
 You may be able to extend coverage for your child after age 26:

 - if a child is incapable of self-sustaining employment by reason of mental illness, developmental disability, mental retardation, as defined in the mental hygiene law, or physical handicap and who became so incapable prior to the attainment of the age limit specified above, and who are chiefly dependent upon the Insured for support and maintenance.

 Once your child reaches the maximum age for coverage or no longer meets the eligibility requirements (whichever comes first), your child's coverage will stop.